-Under certain conditions, Doppler spectra from vertically pointing radar can exhibit two peaks-one due to clear-air turbulence and the other to precipitation (Wakasugi et al. 1986).
-A sequence of just such spectra is shown in Fig. 5 for 12 frames from 1851:01 to 1852:54 UTC.
-In the first frame, a precipitation echo is observed at an altitude of approximately 1 km with an apparent fall speed close to $-8~{\rm m~s}^{-1}$ .
+Under certain conditions, Doppler spectra from vertically pointing radar can exhibit two peaks - one due to clear-air turbulence and the other to precipitation (Wakasugi et al., 1986).
+A sequence of just such spectra is shown in Figure 5 for 12 frames from 1851:01-1852:54 UTC.
+In the first frame, a precipitation echo is observed at an altitude of approximately 1 km with an apparent fall speed close to $-8 \text{ m s}^{-1}$ .
 As time progresses through the 12 frames, the layer is seen to fall toward the surface.
 During the entire event, obvious clear-air echoes are seen throughout the observation range.
 These echoes can be discriminated from the precipitation echoes by their relatively small vertical velocities.
-Typical clear-air vertical velocities in a nonconvective environment will rarely exceed $\pm 2~{\rm m~s}^{-1}$ .
+Typical clear-air vertical velocities in a non-convective environment will rarely exceed $\pm 2 \text{ m s}^{-1}$ .

 Using a similar technique to Palmer et al. (1998), it is possible to exploit the distinct vertical velocity characteristics of clear-air turbulence and precipitation to separate the two processes.
 This is accomplished by passing the individual receiver signals through temporal filters before the imaging process.
-The precipitation signal was extracted by passing the 37 receivers' time series signals through an eighth-order, high-pass, elliptical filter (HPF).
-A cutoff velocity of ±2 m s-1 was chosen, virtually eliminating the clear-air echo.
-Output signals were then used for the imaging process in the same manner as that used to produce Fig. 3.
-The synthesized precipitation echo power, free from clear-air contamination, is shown in Fig. 6.
+The precipitation signal was extracted by passing the 37 receivers' time-series signals through an eighth-order, high-pass, elliptical filter (HPF).
+A cutoff velocity of $\pm 2 \text{ m s}^{-1}$ was chosen virtually eliminating the clear-air echo.
+Output signals were then used for the imaging process in the same manner to that used to produce Figure 3.
+The synthesized precipitation echo power, free from clear-air contamination, is shown in Figure 6.
 Due to the non-ideal HPF filter, some residual clear-air signal is present in the data.
-Nevertheless, many features not obvious before filtering are now prominent and are discussed in more detail in the next section.
+Nevertheless, many features not obvious before filtering are now prominent and will be discussed in more detail in the next section.